About the Chair

 News and Events

-Society dedicated to promoting research and teaching on measurement
+New academic society dedicated to promoting research on measurement across disciplines

-- The Society for the Study of Measurement (SSM) held its inaugural meeting at UC Berkeley in 2024
+- The Society for the Study of Measurement (SSM) was co-founded by the Chairholder and held its inaugural meeting at UC Berkeley in 2024

 - The SSM is an interdisciplinary home for scientists, philosophers, historians, and others who study foundational issues in measurement